KenWillmott/HT1632/readme.md

   32x8 red LED matrix
   by Ken Willmott, February 17, 2016

-  Created by Gaurav Manek, April 8, 2011.
+  Portions created by Gaurav Manek, April 8, 2011.
   Released into the public domain.